Are Dental Implants Painful? (Busting A Dental Myth!)

 - Water flossers

 Visit your dentist for routine cleanings

-Your dentist will be able to professionally clean your teeth and check on your restoration.
+Your dentist in San Francisco, CA will be able to professionally clean your teeth and check on your restoration.

 It’s important not to skip your check-ups, especially with a dental implant.